nimble-dev/nimble/README.md

 This is the repository for the base NIMBLE package,
 An R package for programming with BUGS models.

+Note: this Github repository for ongoing development of NIMBLE is not quite ready but will be by the end of June.

 For more information:

 * [website](http://r-nimble.org/)